astrolemonade/Goose-Belt-Purger/sw_configuration.md

 where ### is the purge volume in mm³ or length in mm.
 If both are provided, PURGE_LENGTH takes precedence.
 If neither is provided, the macro runs according default value variable configured within the macro.

 Below are the most common "chokepoints" for the new users:
+### Output pin definition
+This part is usually straight forward and the only difficulty may come from identifying correct MCU pin.
+For this you need to consult your board documenatation.

+There is hovewer a catch - although any fan output can be used, or in fact any output pin, not all pins are capable of a HW PWM and this may apply even to pins which should be HW PWM capable from chip design.
+This is not a bug, but comes from the way Klipper is configured.
+If you run into situation, that everything is connected and configured correctly but the motor still does not activates, consider changing the output which you are using.
+If for whatever reason you cannot use any other port, you may fall back to using the SW generated PWM, but be aware of the performance penalty this can mean.
+One example of the pin which should work but does not is the PA8 on a STM32F446.

 ### Staging and purging positions
 At first you should think about your purging position.
 In general you have two options - either purge directly on top of your idler pulley, or to purge on a free belt span (in between pulleys).
 If you are in doubt, start with purging position above the idler belt, as the pressure from the idler creates more stable conditions and it maximises the cooling time for the deposited material.